phonchi/nsysu-math6084/_assignments/01_assignment.md

     type: due
     date: 2022-03-15T23:59:00
     description: 'Assignment #1 due'
-description: 'We have total three questions in this assignment.'
+description: 'We have total of three questions in this assignment.'
 ---